kklai/scraper-example/README.md

 How to write a scraper

+First run `npm install`.
+This sets you up with the libraries needed to run the js file.

 Part 1 - Download html files
 1. Download html files.
 Read details in `dl-html.js`.
 You can run this file with `node dl-html.js`.
 2. This creates a shell file called `dl-html.sh`